-If you do not want to call or you can't call, you can email me at email@example.com.
-I look forward to speaking with you and helping you through these trying times.
+If you do not want to call or you can’t call, you can email email@example.com.
+The attorneys at Page Law look forward to speaking with you and helping you through these trying times.

 Unlike Workers’ Compensation benefits, FELA does not award benefits automatically after a train accident.
 A Missouri attorney will be able to assist you in bringing your FELA claim in the proper Missouri court.
 It is a requirement of the Act, that the injured railroad employee prove the railroad was negligent in causing the injury to the railroad worker.